netdata/netdata/docs/collect/application-metrics.md

 ```

 This same logic applies to any application in our [supported collectors
-list](/collectors/COLLECTORS.md#service-and-application-collectors) list that can run on Windows.
+list](/collectors/COLLECTORS.md#service-and-application-collectors) that can run on Windows.

 ## What's next?